pingcap/docs/tidb-cloud/pause-or-resume-tidb-cluster.md

 To resume a paused cluster, take the following steps:

-1. In the TiDB Cloud console, navigate to the **Active Clusters** page of your project.
+1. In the TiDB Cloud console, navigate to the **Clusters** page of your project.
 2. For the cluster that you want to resume, click **Resume**.

     The **Resume your cluster** dialog is displayed.